Azure/azure-osconfig/src/agents/gc/README.md

     -Verbose -PolicyId '<GUID for this policy>' -PolicyVersion 1.0.0.0 -Parameter $PolicyParameterInfo -Mode ApplyAndAutoCorrect
 ```

-The last argument ('-Mode ApplyAndAutoCorrect') is for remediation, without this the policy will be audit-only (default).
+The last argument (`-Mode ApplyAndAutoCorrect`) is for remediation, without this the policy will be audit-only (default).

 Run these script commands on the Arc device in PowerShell.
 This will produce a JSON holding the policy definition, copy that JSON, it will be needed for creating the new policy in Azure Portal.